 “I doubt we will ever hear better recorded performances of the three piano quartets than we have here…Kate Gould’s cello in the moving slow movements of Nos 2 and 3 is breathtakingly beautiful…” Classic FM Magazine, on Brahms’ Piano Quartets, Hyperion Records.

-Kate has devoted her career to chamber music, primarily as a founder member of the Leopold String Trio and London Bridge Ensemble.
-In addition, she is a member of the Chamber Orchestra of Europe and is often invited to play as guest-principal cellist of the UK’s leading orchestras.
+Kate Gould has devoted her career to chamber music, primarily as a member of the Leopold String Trio and London Bridge Ensemble, in addition to her membership of the Chamber Orchestra of Europe and frequent invitations to play as guest-principal cellist of the UK’s leading orchestras.
 She also continues to give duo recitals with pianist, Viv McLean, since they won the Tillett Trust and BBC Radio 3 Young Artists Forum competitions.